LoopKit/loopdocs/docs/setup/overview.md

 The basic installation involves:

-1. Making sure you have macOS Sierra (or more recent High Sierra) and the application Xcode
+1. Making sure you have macOS High Sierra and the application Xcode
 2. Downloading the Loop code
 3. Adding your Apple developer account to Xcode
-4. Making some basic edits to the Loop code using Xcode
-5. Signing your app with your Apple developer account
+4. Signing your app with your Apple developer account
 5. Pressing a "build" button to install the Loop app onto your iPhone
-6. Entering the needed information (basals, etc) into Loop app to start using the looping features
+6. Entering the needed settings into Loop app to start using the looping features